In this guide, we’ll explain the stages of creating a Local Search Rank Checker report (Ranking report).

 If you need to update this, click the option highlighted by the red box below and follow these steps:

 5) Advanced Settings

-Here, we talk through how to set up the advanced settings if you would like to track the business name on third-party sites, or set up the external URL report, where you can also add Competitors.
+The Advanced Settings allow you to track the business name on third-party sites or set up an external URL report, where you can also add competitors.

 First, select the checkbox ‘Show Advanced Settings’ and you will see new fields appear.

 Here's a summary of each section:

 We use these settings to identify results for your business when your website URL is not displayed — e.g. in some local results.
 We do not use your postal code to set your search location; it is purely used as an identifier for some local results or directory results.